vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 2. Set `Idempotency-Key-Draft` value.

-3. Send the `Draft Agreement - Minimal` request.
+3. Send the `Draft Agreement - Legacy pricing` request.
    This demonstrates how to create a simple agreement using [`POST:/agreements`][draft-agreement-endpoint] endpoint.

    Ctrl+click the link, it will take you to the Vipps MobilePay landing page.